 The terrestrial flora consists mainly of dry forest, grasses and shrubs, including species such as coconut, agave, cactus, coccoloba sp. and diospyros sp.

-In the Tobago Cays Marine Park, highly poisonous Manchineel trees (Hippomane mancinella) are well established on Petit Rameau, Baradal, and Jamesby Islands.
-They appear more as low growth shrubs, rather than the tall trees found elsewhere in the Grenadines.
+In the Tobago Cays Marine Park, highly poisonous Manchineel trees (Hippomane mancinella) are well established on Petit Rameau, Baradal and Jamesby Islands.
+They appear more as low-growing shrubs, rather than the tall trees found elsewhere in the Grenadines.

 There is one patch of Red Mangroves (Rhizophora mangle) on Petit Rameau.
 There are some Melocactus Broadwayi on the cays.

-Underwater, there are areas of seagrass beds which contain two threatened species - Manatee Grass (Syringodium filiforme) and Turtle Grass (Thalassia testudinum).
+Underwater, there are areas of seagrass beds that contain two threatened species: Manatee Grass (Syringodium filiforme) and Turtle Grass (Thalassia testudinum).